Renseck/AudioTranscriber/README.md

 ## Installation:

-Open an Anaconda prompt, cd to the AudioTranscriber folder and run "pip install -r requirements.txt" to make sure all important packages are installed.
+Open an Anaconda prompt, cd to the AudioTranscriber folder and run `pip install -r requirements.txt` to make sure all important packages are installed.
 Optionally, you may go to the Vosk's [official website](https://alphacephei.com/vosk/models) and download a specific model to improve your results.

 E.g. for Dutch, the model named "vosk-model-nl-spraakherkenning-0.6" is used to improve results.
 Simply place it in the local folder where the .py file is located.